armikhalev/angular2-mela/README.md

 non-frameworky project not minified needed to run the app files are 145.5 kB.
 Time spent about 20 hours.

-Aurelia project not minified needed to run the app files are 1.4 kB.
+Aurelia project needed to run the app files are 701Kb Minified by the cli in production mode.
 Time spent about 8 hours not including configuration and learning of the basics.
 Notice that Aurelia project is reusing some of the styles and approaches from the non-frameworky project.

-Angular project not minified needed to run the app files are 8.2Mb (Should test as minified also, it might be equal to Aurelia).
+Angular project needed to run the app files are 898.6kb Minified by the cli in production mode and aot.
 Time spent about 4 hours not including configuration and learning of the basics.
 Notice that Angular project is reusing some of the styles and approaches from the Aurelia project.